 To find out the difference between Test Strategy and Test Plan, let us first understand the individual concepts in brief.

-Test Strategy is a high-level document that defines the proper approach for software testing.
+- Test Strategy is a high-level document that defines the proper approach for software testing training.
 It is basically derived from the Business Requirement Document (BRD).
 It is developed by the business analyst or project manager.
 It is a static document that sets the standards for the testing and not updated often.

 Let us see the quick differences between the two concepts before going to detail: